ibm-cloud-docs/schematics/action-setup.md

    5. Select Check or clear in the **Use the same key for {{site.data.keyword.cloud_notm}} resource inventory and Bastion host** field.
 You need to enter a SSH key in the **bastion host SSH key**, if the field is unchecked.
    6. Click **Next**.

-   As a temporary feature in the beta release, enter the target IP addresses and SSH keys for creating an action.
+   In the closed beta release, enter the target IP addresses and SSH keys for creating an action.
    {: note}

 5. Define your variables.